pipermerriam/ethereum-alarm-clock-docs/docs/scheduling.rst

     > web3.sendTransaction({to: alarm.address, data: 'b0f07e44' + callData, from: eth.coinbase})
     // Now schedule the call
     > dataHash = eth.sha3(callData)
-    > sig = ... // the 4-byte ABI function signature for the wallet function that transfers funds.
+    > signature = ... // the 4-byte ABI function signature for the wallet function that transfers funds.
     > targetBlock = eth.getBlock('latest') + 100  // 100 blocks in the future.
-    > alarm.scheduleCall.sendTransaction(walletAddress, sig, dataHash, targetBlock, 255, 0, {from: eth.coinbase})
+    > alarm.scheduleCall.sendTransaction(walletAddress, signature, dataHash, targetBlock, 255, 0, {from: eth.coinbase})

 There is a lot going on in this example so lets look at it line by line.